deano87/saitow-ag/README.md

 If a file hasn't been imported, we will check its type and call a matching import class to handle the fetching, normalizing and storing of the data

 <img src="classDiagram.png" alt="class diagram" />

+<u>Planned Testing</u>

+Testing the command will be done using a <i>mock</i> directory that contains files similar to the files we plan to import

+The test will only check the normalization stage, as we can assume that the framework knows how to store data in the DB